jpegleg/plumbus-freezer/README.md

 WARNING: This script can ruin systems and cause damage.
 Only the person who runs it is responsible for the damange caused by it.

-This is a red team demonstration of the power of root in the unix world.
+This is an educational demonstration of the power of root in the unix based world.
 Run it as a regular user on your demo machine, show what still logs and what doesn't, try using logger, then run it as root and see the difference.
 If the non-root user shut things down, then there is a permissions/ownership problem on the host!